omondisteven/M-Poster/README.md

 ## 🌍 Contributing New Business Templates

 We welcome contributions of new business templates for different types of small businesses in Kenya and beyond!
-Help make send.ke more useful for everyone.
+Help make m-poster more useful for everyone.

 ### How to Add a New Template